 Notice of Application.

-American Electric Power Service Corporation (AEPSC) has applied, on behalf of its generation-owning public utility affiliates, to renew their authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+American Electric Power Service Corporation (AEPSC), on behalf of its public utility operating companies, has applied for authority to transmit electric energy from the United States to Mexico pursuant to section 202(e) of the Federal Power Act.

-Comments, protests, or requests to intervene must be submitted on or before May 23, 2006.
+Comments, protests or requests to intervene must be submitted on or before May 18, 2001.

 FOR FURTHER INFORMATION CONTACT: